nuruldiana/Machine-Learning-Projects/README.md

 Example:

-* Predicting results based on more than one input variable.
+* Predicting profits based on more than one input variable (R&D Spend, Administration, Marketing Spend,State).

 ---